alcidesrh/laravel-generic-resource/readme.md

   <br>

 ## Route namespace and pagination configuration
 Once installed runing console command ``` php artisan vendor:publish``` will publish the package's configuration.
-Also it can be done copying manually /vendor/alcidesrh/generic-resource.php to /config
+Also it can be done manually copy /vendor/alcidesrh/generic-resource.php to /config
 <br>

 **/config/generic-resource.php**